atolab/zhe/docs/examples.md

 ## Throughput test

-The small (and admittedly rather lacking in beauty) test program named "throughput" in the "test" directory is essentially a bidrectional throughput tester with a platform implementation for POSIX + UDP/IP.
+The small (and admittedly rather lacking in beauty) test program named "throughput" in the "test" directory is essentially a bidrectional throughput tester with a platform implementation for POSIX + UDP/IP and for POSIX + TCP/IP.

 It has three modes: